 3. There’s a pretty dang interesting article about BaDoinkVR right now called Behind The Scenes Of A Virtual Reality Porn Shoot.
 Among others, this article features BaDoink big boss man, Todd Glider, and starlet Christie Stevens, who says, “I think there will always be a place for regular 2D porn, but I think we’re going to be seeing a lot more of VR, it just may take a few years to fully get there.”
 I think Christie’s right on both counts.
 I don’t see conventional 2D porn going away any time soon.
 If ever, really.
 I think it’s going to be with us as long as we’ve got humans on earth.
 And, VR porn will need a few years before true widespread adoption.
 Things like the NYT cardboard giveaway, though, are what’s going to help it get there.
 Additionally, this article highlights some of the challenges involved with shooting VR sex.

-4. If you’re a person who’s sort of nerdy…or a person who’s really interested in sound: meaning, you give a lot of thought to the concept of sound…then, I suggest you look at this article: The Key To Virtual Reality Immersion Is The Audio.
+4. If you’re a person who’s sort of nerdy…or a person who’s really interested in sound: meaning, you give a lot of thought to the concept of sound…then, I suggest you look at this article: The Key To Virtual Reality Immersion Is The Audio (article moved).
 You know, for the virtual porn, sound matters.
 No doubt.

 5. Cnet has a pretty good article about the VR headsets that we’ll see in 2016.
 One thing I feel pretty certain about is that VR is going to start blowing up in 2016.
 With the consumer releases of HTC’s Vive, Oculus Rift, Sony’s Playstation VR and Microsoft’s HoloLens…2016 is going to be one of the most significant years in history.
 I know some might think that sounds a little fanatical, but they just don’t understand how life is going to soon (very soon!) be so radically different…and there won’t be any going back.
 Of course, all of these mentioned technologies are going to get completely pornified.
 It’s porn, of course, that pushes the technology (though, most people don’t like acknowledging that…)